byuoitav/team/notes/installnotes.md

 * You can enable both in the Web UI.

 ## TV
-* The TV must have IP control enabled
+* The TV must have IP control enabled, authentication set to 'Normal and Pre-Shared Key'.
+The Pre-Shared key must be set.
+    * This is done in Nework Settings -> Home Network -> IP Control
 * It is recommended that you disable automatic updates, as it will turn off ip control every time it updates.

 # Other Pi issues